Skip to main content

 AllowSortingbooltrueGets or sets a value indicating whether sorting is allowed for the list.2.2.0

-ChildContentRenderFragmentSpecifies the content to be rendered inside the SortableList.2.2.0
+ChildContentRenderFragmentnull✔️Gets or sets the content to be rendered within the component.2.2.0

 DisableItemFunc<TItem, bool>Gets or sets a delegate that determines whether an item should be disabled.2.2.0